 Johnnie Walker Blue

-Industry experts and insiders state that the malty heart and foundation of this incredible example of Scotch whiskey comes from a distillery known as Royal Lochnagar – a distillery that has a legendary reputation for producing creamy, floral, and very light on the peat scotch that is amongst the very best of the best in the world.
+Industry experts and insiders state that the malty heart and foundation of this incredible example of Scotch whisky comes from a distillery known as Royal Lochnagar – a distillery that has a legendary reputation for producing creamy, floral, and very light on the peat scotch that is amongst the very best of the best in the world.

-Other blends find their way into this incredible option (and Johnnie Walker is very tightlipped about which ones make it into the Blue Label), but at the very least this is an 18-year-old scotch that has been known to set people’s hair on fire and change the way they look at scotch completely the very first time that they try to drop out of the Blue Label bottle.
+Other blends find their way into this incredible option (and the brand is very tightlipped about which ones make it into the Blue Label), but at the very least this is an 18-year-old scotch that has been known to set people’s hair on fire and change the way they look at scotch completely the very first time that they try to drop out of the Blue Label bottle.